Body Contouring Surgery in San Francisco Bay Area

-For women, breast deformities after huge weight loss are very different than those seen in women needing the traditional breast lift.
+For women, breast changes after huge weight loss are very different than those seen in women seeking the traditional breast lift.
 The deflation of the skin can cause severe asymmetries and flattening of the breasts.
-A short-scar lift is usually not a good choice, but an inverted-T technique, which can excise the armpit roll and use it for auto augmentation of the breasts, is a nice choice.
-It is a wonderful technique that re-suspends the breast tissue on the chest wall and uses the lateral armpit tissue to enhance the breast volume.
+A short-scar lift is usually not a good choice.
+An inverted-T technique, which can excise the armpit roll and use it for auto augmentation of the breasts, is Dr. Delgado’s preferred choice.
+This technique re-suspends the breast tissue on the chest wall and uses the lateral armpit tissue to enhance the breast volume.
 A breast implant can also be used for added volume.

-As for men who need chest contouring after immense weight loss, Dr. Delgado is particularly skilled in sculpting the male chest as well, with many hundreds of successful cases of gynecomastia reduction (male breast reduction) to his credit.
+Men may also wish to consider chest contouring after immense weight loss.
+Dr. Delgado is particularly skilled in sculpting the male chest as well and has performed many successful cases of gynecomastia reduction (male breast reduction).

 The upper arms, axillae and adjacent chest area of a patient after considerable weight loss can be problematic.
-Women and men can develop challenging arm deformities extending from the arms to the chest wall and breast region.
+Women and men can develop excessively loose skin, extending from the arms to the chest wall and breast region.
 The draping of the skin can be awkward to cover up, even in long-sleeved clothing.

-An arm lift can solve this problem.
+An arm lift is a procedure that can help improve this problem.
 The incision goes from the elbow to the axilla (arm pit), down the upper chest area and blends into the breast region.
-This will tighten the entire area that needs to be tailored all together.
-The incision often blends, or fuses, the breast incisions to achieve a tapered and tailored appearance.
+This technique helps tighten the entire area of concern.
+The incision often blends, or fuses, the breast incisions to achieve a more tapered appearance.

-Circumferential body lifting has been developing since the 1960’s to address the laxity of tissue occurring around the torso.
-Since the incision follows much of the line where a belt might be worn, it is called a “belt skin reduction.”
+Circumferential body lifting, a procedure that has been evolving since the 1960’s, can be used to address severely lax tissue around the torso.
+Since the incision follows much of the line where a belt might be worn, it is often called a “belt skin reduction.”
 This approach incorporates a tummy tuck and wide waist excision of tissue extending around both sides to the buttocks crease in the back.
-This will excise a substantial amount of tissue from the mid-torso region, additionally lifting the anterior-lateral thigh and buttock region.
+This will excise a substantial amount of tissue from the mid-torso region, providing an additional lift to the anterior-lateral thigh and buttock region.

 This is a significant surgical procedure and it is sometimes done in two stages.
-Patients are very pleased with the results of this procedure.
+Dr. Delgado’s patients are typically pleased with the results of this procedure.

-Vast weight loss that causes the body to deflate can affect the face as well.
-The loose body skin can be hidden under clothing, but it is not so easy to conceal loose skin on the face.
-Immense weight loss can cause slack skin in the forehead, drooping of the upper eyelids, bags under the eyes, new lines in the cheeks and a sagging jaw line and neck.
-Although the patient feels younger and more energetic than ever, he/she looks tired and older after the weight loss.
-For these patients, a facelift or neck lift is a good solution.
+Vast weight loss can affect the face as well.
+The loose body skin can often be hidden under clothing, but it is not so easy to conceal loose skin on the face.
+Significant weight loss can cause slack skin in the forehead, drooping of the upper eyelids, bags under the eyes, new lines in the cheeks and a sagging jaw line and neck.
+Although the patient may feel in better health and more energetic, weight loss may age an individual’s facial appearance.
+For these patients, a facelift or neck lift may be a good solution.
 For a balanced and natural appearing result, an eyebrow lift and upper and lower eyelid lifts may be indicated as well.
 All these procedures can be done at the same time.
 Recovery is approximately two weeks.

-A skilled plastic surgeon has much to offer a patient who has undergone bariatric surgery and/or huge weight loss.
-Reconstructive plastic surgery allows the patient to complete his/her transformation and to enjoy his/her new shape and healthier life to the fullest.
+A skilled plastic surgeon has much to offer a patient who has undergone bariatric surgery and/or significant weight loss.
+Reconstructive plastic surgery may help the patient to complete his/her transformation and enjoy his/her new shape–and healthier life–to the fullest.